veksha/cuda_codeium/readme/readme.txt

 `append_mode` - new chat questions/answers will be appended to old ones. disable it to clear chat on every question.

+#### FAQ

+ - How to stop request?
+ - User can stop request by pressing ESC/Space/Enter

 Author: veksha (https://github.com/veksha)
 License: MIT